sualsoft/Clienk/content/english/blog/clienk-customer-service-platform-for-south-east-asia-and-china.md

 ### Clienk's Comprehensive Platform

-Clienk offers a comprehensive contact center platform that covers all aspects of customer service, from chatbots, messaging, phone, e-commerce platform to email support.
-Its platform is designed to make customer service easy and efficient, allowing you to focus on growing your business.
+Clienk offers a comprehensive contact center platform that covers all aspects of contact center, from chatbots, messaging, phone, e-commerce platform to email support.
+Its platform is designed to make contact center easy and efficient, allowing you to focus on growing your business.

 ### Expertise in South East Asia and China